deNBI/cloud-user-docs/wiki/portal.md

 There are two ways to create a volume:

-1. When starting a virtual machine you can choose to start a volume when selecting optional params.
+1.When starting a virtual machine you can choose to start a volume when selecting optional params.
 ![create_volume_vm](img/volume_vm.png)

 The volume is automatically mounted this way.

-2. At the Volume tab you can choose to create an volume.
+2.At the Volume tab you can choose to create an volume.
 ![create_volume](img/volume.png)

-To use the Volume you need to [mount](#mount-a-volume) it.
+In order to use the Volume you need to [mount](#mount-a-volume) it.

 ### Mount a volume